marco-milani/University-Exam/README.md

 ## Database Tables

 - Table `users`
-    - contains xx
+    - contains:
+      - id: identify a user
+      - email: email of user used to log in
+      - name : name of user
+      - surname: surname of user
-    - yy
+      - salt
-    - zz
+      - hash: crypted password

 - Table `exam`
   - contains: